iiyyll01lin/stream-weaver/docs/QUICKSTART_EN.md

-# Phase 1 Quick Start Guide
+# Quick Start Guide

-This guide helps you start and test the Line Balance System Phase 1 MVP in 5 minutes.
+> **Get the Line Balance System running in 5 minutes**

+This guide covers initial setup and basic optimization.
+For advanced features (multi-line, AI/ML, 3D), see phase-specific documentation.

 ---